godaddy/engineering/_posts/2021-11-08-android-state-management-mvi.md

     }
 ```

-It is worth mentioning that in the code above: we were also doing some bad things*, we were storing a state in memory in the `ProjectRepository` and mutating that in memory project from all these different observables!
+It is worth mentioning that in the code above: we were also doing some bad things*, we were storing a state in memory in the `ProjectRepository` and mutating that in-memory project from all these different observables!
 (More on this later)

 The reducers then took these Results produced by the processors, combined with the current state, and produced a new state for the UI to display: